djbigzzz/mystartupai/README.md

 ## 💡 Our Solution

-### Four AI co-founders who guide you from idea to investor-ready.
+### Four AI co-founders designed to validate and refine your startup idea.

 <table>
 <tr>